colehaus/colex/content/posts/sensitivity-analysis-of-givewell-cea/main.md

 ## Deworming

-Some useful and non-obvious context for the following is that the primary claimed benefit of deworming is increased income later in life.
+Some useful and non-obvious context for the following is that the primary putative benefit of deworming is increased income later in life.

 ### The END Fund